Branson Ticket Source

-The Veterans Memorial Museum is the heartfelt vision of renowned bronze sculptor, Fred Hoppe, who personally collected thousands of items that were put on display when the facility opened.
+Veterans Memorial Museum is the heartfelt vision of renowned bronze sculptor, Fred Hoppe, who personally collected thousands of items that were put on display when the facility opened.
 Many items and exhibits have since been added as veterans and their families have loaned or donated items to the 18,000 square foot museum.
-Returning visitors will be thrilled to discover that Fred Hoppe’s stunning sculpture of 50 soldiers storming a beach (each represents an actual soldier) has been returned and is now on display in front of the museum.
+Returning visitors will be thrilled to discover that Fred Hoppe’s stunning sculpture of 50 soldiers storming a beach (each represents an actual soldier) is back from storage and on display in front of the museum.
 Another of Hoppe's inspirational sculptures was purchased by the City of Branson; it now resides in the Memorial Garden at the corner of Highway 76 and Roark Valley Road for everyone to see as they enter Branson’s famous Strip.

-The displays at the Veterans Memorial Museum can be found in ten great halls, each covering a war or conflict fought.
+The displays at Veterans Memorial Museum can be found in ten great halls, each covering a war or conflict fought.
 You’ll discover sculptures, artifacts, murals, memorabilia, and pieces of art thoughtfully arranged to tell the stories behind each item.
 A moving and emotional highlight of your visit is sure to be the names displayed on the walls of the halls; the actual names of soldiers killed in action during WWII, Vietnam, the Persian Gulf, and other 20th century conflicts.

 Helpful Hints/Additional Information

-- Tours of the museum are self-guided.
+Tours of the museum are self-guided.

-- There is a gift shop on-site.
+There is a gift shop on-site.

-- The museum is appropriate for all ages, but it’s best that youngsters be accompanied by an adult to help them best understand the displays and their importance to our history.
+Veterans Memorial Museum is appropriate for all ages, but it’s best that youngsters be accompanied by an adult to help them best understand the displays and their importance to our history.